-Charlo School District R STUDENTS 3225P page 1 of 9 Sexual Harassment Grievance Procedure - Students The Board requires the following grievance process to be followed for the prompt and equitable resolution of student complaints alleging any action that would be prohibited as sexual harassment by Title IX.
+Charlo School District R PERSONNEL 5012P page 1 of 9 page 1 of 9 Sexual Harassment Grievance Procedure - Employees The Board requires the following grievance process to be followed for the prompt and equitable resolution of employee complaints alleging any action that would be prohibited as sexual harassment by Title IX.
 The Board directs the process to be published in accordance with all statutory and regulatory requirements.
 Definitions The following definitions apply for Title IX policies and procedures: "Actual knowledge:" notice of sexual harassment or allegations of sexual harassment to the District's Title IX Coordinator or any official of the District who has authority to institute corrective measures on behalf of the District, or to any employee of an elementary or secondary school.
 "Education program or activity:" includes locations, events or circumstances over which the District exercised substantial control over both the individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment, and the context in which the sexual harassment occurs.
-"Complainant:" an individual who is alleged to be the victim of conduct that could constitute
+"Complainant:" an individual who is alleged to be the victim of conduct that could constitute sexual harassment.
 "Respondent:" an individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.
 "Formal complaint:" a document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the District investigate the allegation of sexual harassment.
 "Supportive measures:" non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available and without fee or charge to the Complainant or Respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
+District Requirements When the District has actual knowledge of sexual harassment in an education program or activity of the District, the District will respond promptly in a manner that is not deliberately indifferent.
+When the harassment or discrimination on the basis of sex does not meet the definition of sexual harassment, the Title IX Coordinator will direct the individual to the applicable sex discrimination process bullying and harassment policy, or public complaint procedure for investigation.